heyjianjing/fourier_transform_and_optics/README.md

-# fourier transform and optics (and other applications)
+# Fourier transform and optics (and other applications)

 ### Notes on fourier transform (`ft`)
 #### (largely based on lectures from Prof. Brad Osgood at Stanford)